Ralph S. J. Koijen

 Federal Reserve Bank of Minneapolis

-Liabilities ceded by life insurers to shadow reinsurers (i.e., less regulated off-balance sheet entities) grew from $11 billion in 2002 to $363 billion in 2012.
-Companies that are involved in shadow insurance, which capture 50 percent of the market share, ceded 25 cents of every dollar insured to shadow reinsurers in 2012, up from 2 cents in 2002.
-Our adjustment for shadow insurance reduces risk-based capital by 49 percentage points (or 3 rating notches) and raises expected loss by at least $15.7 billion for the industry.
-We develop a structural model to estimate the impact of shadow insurance on equilibrium supply in the retail market.
-In the absence of shadow insurance, marginal cost would rise by 5.0 percent, and annual life insurance underwritten would fall by $19.6 billion at current demand elasticity.
+Liabilities ceded by life insurers to shadow reinsurers (i.e., affiliated and less regulated off-balance-sheet entities) grew from $11 billion in 2002 to $364 billion in 2012.
+Life insurers using shadow insurance, which capture half of the market share, ceded 25 cents of every dollar insured to shadow reinsurers in 2012, up from 2 cents in 2002.
+Our adjustment for shadow insurance reduces risk-based capital by 53 percentage points (or 3 rating notches) and raises default probabilities by a factor of 3.5.
+We develop a structural model of the life insurance industry and estimate the impact of current policy proposals to contain or eliminate shadow insurance.
+In the counterfactual without shadow insurance, the average company currently using shadow insurance would raise its price by 12 percent, and annual life insurance underwritten would fall by 11 percent for the industry.

-Keywords: Annuities, Capital regulation, Life insurance, Regulatory arbitrage, Reinsurance, Special purpose vehicles
+Keywords: Capital regulation, Life insurance industry, Regulatory arbitrage, Reinsurance, Special purpose vehicles